wavefrontHQ/docs/integrations/photon.md

 2. Install a proxy as a Docker container in Photon OS host.

    **NOTE:**
    * If the proxy fails to start with an `Error denying pull access`, create an account in [Docker](https://www.docker.com/) if this is your first time and use the below command to authenticate.
-If prompted for your username and password, please enter your docker login credentials.{% raw %}
+If prompted for your username and password, please enter your docker login credentials.{% raw %}
       ```
       docker login
       ```
 {% endraw %}

-   * If there is an error `sudo command not found`, run the below command.{% raw %}
+   * If there is an error `sudo command not found`, run the below command.{% raw %}
       ```
       tdnf install sudo
       ```
 {% endraw %}

-   * If the proxy fails to start with an `Error reporting Unknown host: Please verify your DNS and network settings`, execute the below command to update the docker version.{% raw %}
+   * If the proxy fails to start with an `Error reporting Unknown host: Please verify your DNS and network settings`, execute the below command to update the docker version.{% raw %}
       ```
       sudo tdnf update -y docker libseccomp
       sudo systemctl restart docker